Simulation-Based Prediction of Black Hole Spectra: From $10M_\odot$ to $10^8 M_\odot$: Methods

 where $\mdot = \dot{M}/\dot{M}_{\rm Edd}$ is the accretion rate in Eddington units, $\kappa = \SI{0.4}{cm^2 g^{-1}}$ is the electron scattering opacity, $\dot{m}_{\rm code}$ is the mass accretion rate in code units and $\eta =0.1558$ is the Novikov-Thorne efficiency for an $a = 0.9$ black hole.

 Supported by a choice of $\dot m$, the location of the photosphere can be determined.
-Fig~\ref{fig:tau} shows the half optical depth as a function of radius and azimuth.
+Fig.~\ref{fig:tau} shows the half optical depth minus one (half optical depth being the Thomson optical depth from the pole to the midplane) as a function of radius and azimuth.
 The white regions of the plot are where the density is sufficiently low that no $\tau=1$ photosphere exists.
 Outside the photosphere, the original simple cooling prescription is replaced by one approximating the Compton cooling due to upscattering of thermal photons emitted by the disk \citep{Kinch_2020}.
 We have made two new runs, one each for $\mdot = 0.01$ and $\mdot = 0.1$.
 The former was run for $6000M$ past the starting point \citep{Liu2024arXiv241201984L}.
 From the seven snapshots presented in \citep{Liu2024arXiv241201984L}, we chose $t \simeq 4000 M$, which had a luminosity closest to the nominal accretion rate.
 For the $\mdot = 0.1$ case, we chose a snapshot at $t \simeq 3000M$.
 Because most of the cooling is generated in the corona, where the dynamical and thermal times are short, we do not expect the lightcurves for the two accretion rate cases to display similar time variation, even though they started from the same \texttt{HARM3D} snapshot.